kenyonj/email-forwarding-worker-template/README.md

 - **Automated Management**: Update routing rules simply by pushing changes to this repository.
 - **Scalable**: Cloudflare’s edge network handles large volumes of email with minimal latency.
 - **Secure & Configurable**: Use environment variables to store secrets.
 TLS/SSL is handled by Cloudflare’s infrastructure.

+## F.A.Q.

+Q: Why use this project?

+A: This project simplifies the management of email forwarding rules for your domain(s) by allowing you to define those rules in code and deploy them automatically.

+Q: How does this project work?

+A: This project uses a Cloudflare Worker, set as a destination for a catch-all address, to listen for incoming emails and route them to the appropriate real inbox(es) based on the rules you define.

+Q: How do I define the routing rules?

+A: You define the routing rules in a YAML file.
+The GitHub Action in this project will automatically convert the YAML into JSON for the Worker to consume.

+Q: How do I test the routing rules?

+A: You can run tests locally to ensure the routing rules are correct.
+The GitHub Action in this project will also run the tests automatically when a PR is opened.

+Q: How do I deploy the routing rules?

+A: The GitHub Action in this project will automatically deploy the routing rules to Cloudflare when code is pushed to the main branch.
+You can also manually deploy the routing rules using the `wrangler` CLI.

+Q: What happens when I receive an email that matches an alias, but has a dot in it and then a bunch of other letters and numbers?

+A: The Worker will ignore the dot and any characters that follow it when matching the alias.
+The mail will be forwarded to the correct email address, but maintain the dot and characters in the alias.
+This allows you to create spam aliases that are unique to each sender, but still route to the same email.
+GMail does something similar with the `+` character, but it's easily identifiable and can be stripped out by the sender.

+Q: Can I create an alias for my child, and have the email forwarded to my child and me?

+A: Yes, by default any alias that has the "child" type will be forwarded to that alias' email address as well as any parent aliases.

 ## Prerequisites